KakashiMiage/Library/README.md

 - **src/main/resources/**: Contains configuration files and the SQLite database (`dataLibrary.db`).

-- **src/main/webapp/**: Folder for the frontend.
-It includes files such as `authors.xhtml` for displaying display authors and `WEB-INF/` for web configurations.
+- **src/main/webapp/**: Attempt for the frontend, for example with `authors.xhtml` for displaying authors.

 - **pom.xml**: This is the file linked to Maven, used to manage dependencies.